suryatj2004/AI_Lab_2023-24/Ex.No10 SimpleQueries.md

 ### Task 3:
 Consider the statement <br>
-“This is a crime for an American to sell weapons to hostile nations.
+1.“This is a crime for an American to sell weapons to hostile nations.
 The Nano , enemy of America has some missiles and its missiles were sold it by Colonal West who is an American” <br>
 Convert to Clause form and prove west is criminal by using Prolog.<br>
 ### Program:
 ```